Liontrust Asset Management PLC (LIO.L) (LON:LIO) Shares Gap Up to $1,320.00

-The business also recently disclosed a dividend, which will be paid on Friday, January 8th.
-Stockholders of record on Thursday, December 3rd will be paid a dividend of GBX 11 ($0.14) per share.
-This represents a dividend yield of 0.79%.
-The ex-dividend date is Thursday, December 3rd.
-Liontrust Asset Management PLC (LIO.L)’s dividend payout ratio (DPR) is presently 138.08%.
+The company also recently disclosed a dividend, which will be paid on Friday, January 8th.
+Shareholders of record on Thursday, December 3rd will be paid a dividend of GBX 11 ($0.14) per share.
+This represents a yield of 0.79%.
+The ex-dividend date of this dividend is Thursday, December 3rd.
+Liontrust Asset Management PLC (LIO.L)’s dividend payout ratio is presently 189.19%.

 About Liontrust Asset Management PLC (LIO.L) (LON:LIO)